mshgayar/myocp/README.md

   nameserver 172.16.255.230
 ```

-#### 2) DHCP Server : Please update the dhcpd.conf with the MAC Address of all your virtual machines
+#### 2) DHCP Server : Please update the dhcpd.conf with the MAC Address of all your virtual machines to be assigned with specific IPs from dhcp pool.
 ```
 yum -y install dhcp
 cp dhcpd.conf /etc/dhcp/dhcpd.conf